AdamCodd/ImageDuplicateChecker/README.md

 # ImageDuplicateChecker

-A simple Python application with a GUI (PyQt5) for finding and managing duplicate images in a specified folder (I've adapted it from a script that I use to deduplicate image datasets).
+A simple Python application with a GUI (PyQt5) for finding and managing duplicate images in a specified folder (I've adapted it from a script that I use to deduplicate image datasets) using [perceptual hashing](https://en.wikipedia.org/wiki/Perceptual_hashing) that allows to compare and match images that are similar but not identical (i.e cropped, resized images).

 ## Features